rishikeshsreehari/personal-blog/content/blog/how-i-version-my-blog/index.md

 ---
-title: 'How I Version My Blog?'
+title: 'Why and How I Version My Blog?'
 date: 2024-11-21
 excerpt: The need for a versioning system in blogs and how I built a custom approach to track and log my blog's evolution.
 description: The need for a versioning system in blogs and how I built a custom approach to track and log my blog's evolution.